 History of Buttons

+Ever wonder about the history of buttons?
 Our Antique Button Jewelry collection is made with authentic Victorian, Edwardian and Art Deco buttons.
+Here's a quick 2 minute video about button history:

 Buttons were invented in the Bronze Age.
 Their earliest use in Ancient Greece, the Indus Valley and China was as ornament rather than fastener.
 Buttons of bone, shell and horn are some of the earliest found.
 Ornamental shell buttons have been found in the Indus Valley made around 2000 BC.